We are progressing a wide reform of Scotland’s planning system – of the way planning works, collaborates and makes choices and decisions.

 The pages of this site include the essential information and resources from the planning reform programme to date; and for activity still to come to complete the transformation of Scotland’s planning system.

-You can also keep in touch with all the latest developments and opportunities to give your views by following us on Twitter @ScotGovPlanning and registering for our Planning & Building update e-mails.
+You can also keep in touch with all the latest developments and opportunities to give your views by following us on Twitter @ScotGovPlanning and registering for our Planning and Architecture News updates.

 The planning reform programme began in 2015 with the appointment of an independent panel of users of the planning system, to conduct a wider review and report to the Scottish Ministers.
 The Independent Panel’s findings formed the basis of public consultations and of the Planning (Scotland) Bill introduced in the Scottish Parliament in late 2017 – now the Planning (Scotland) Act 2019 after being passed by the Parliament.